March signals a shift in weather patterns at

 UV index

-In Yellowstone National Park, the average daily maximum UV index in March is 4.
-A UV Index reading of 3 to 5 represents a moderate health risk from exposure to the Sun's UV radiation for average individuals.
+In March, the average daily maximum UV index in Yellowstone National Park is 4.
+A UV Index estimate of 3 to 5 represents a medium vulnerability from exposure to the Sun's UV radiation for the average person.